vincedarley/homebridge-plugin-bwaspa/README.md

 The spa's current temperature is visible both in the Thermostat device and in the read-only Temperature Sensor.
 Up to you whether you want both devices exposed.

 The flow sensor has 3 states: normal, failed, or low water flow.
 In the Home app this is exposed using the leak-sensor style alerting model.
 In Matter the current implementation maps it to a boolean leak/water-flow problem indication.
-This is useful for detecting dirty filters because reduced flow disables heating and allows the spa to cool down.
+This is useful for detecting dirty filters because reduced flow disables heating and results in the spa to cooling down.

 There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump, so that you can safely change filters, etc).

 There are two "Locks" - to lock the spa settings (while still allowing control over pumps, lights, etc) and to lock the Spa completely (preventing use of any panel controls until unlocked).
 These are the same locking/unlocking as Balboa provides in the Spa control panel.

 Finally there are other devices on some spas: a "blower" (typically with 3-speeds), a "mister" and two auxiliary devices (aux1 and aux2).
-They are supported by the plugin, and in 3.0.0-beta.1 they also have Matter mapping paths where implemented.

 ## Siri